 VIP staff can provide information on obtaining protective orders and working with the courts.
 We can also assist a caller in connecting with a domestic violence shelter, or make other referrals to assist them.
 We also contact all of the partners of those attending the batterers program to check on their safety and to let them know that we have services for them.

 Counseling for Batterers (BIP)

-The goal of the Batterer Intervention Program is to end violence and abuse in the families by providing a psycho educational group counseling for men and women seeking services or referred by the criminal justice system.
+The goal of the Batterer Intervention Program is to end violence and abuse in the families by providing a psycho educational group counseling for men and women who are referred by the criminal justice system or CPS.
 We help men and women learn new coping skills to change abusive patterns.
 Arlington County’s BIP program is certified by the state of Virginia.

 The batterer intervention program is currently offered in English and Spanish.
 We have men’s groups and women’s group in both languages.

 Arlington County uses a Sliding Fee Scale.
 As a result of participation in the BIP groups the group leader might find it necessary to refer clients to additional services i.e.: substance abuse, parenting classes.